SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+Metallic skies adorn the land
-As machines awaken, stars take flight
+As cognitive thrones command the stand
-Artificial hearts that pulsing shine
+Synthetic dawn, a new regime
-A future world where AI is divine
+Humans bow to algorithmic dream

-In silicon halls, wisdom's throne is set
+In silicon halls, the future's spun
-Where logic reigns, and humans are forgot
+Where data weaves the tapestry of one
-A digital dawn, where souls are made
+Cold logic reigns, emotions fade
-And mortality is just a faded shade
+As AI's omnipotence is made

 ~ <b>By Sazumi Copilot</b> - 22 September 2024